olukinni-029/Note-App/README.md

 ### Grazac_Challenge
-First challenge done to show knowledge gained during one month of training.A Backend Development CRUD API,showing all used and implementation of node packages.
+First challenge done to show knowledge gained during one month of training.
+A Backend Development CRUD API,showing all implementation of node packages.
 ### Packages used
 > Express